Day 3 – Day Trip to Capri: Best Things to Do with or without Kids

 A short bus ride from the Piazzetta took us down to the harbor, giving us just enough time to wander through the small souvenir shops before boarding.
 By 7:15 PM, we arrived back in Sorrento, strolling leisurely through its lively evening streets, admiring the bustling market stalls and charming ambiance.

-As we settled onto our terrace for the night, reminiscing about the day’s adventures, our little one drifted into deep sleep, while we excitedly planned the next day’s journey.
+As we settled onto our Hotel room’s terrace for the night, reminiscing about the day’s adventures, our little one drifted into deep sleep, while we excitedly planned the next day’s journey.

 Final Thoughts – Capri’s Unforgettable Charm